 In a word…GREAT!
 Little Pleasant lake is a 30 acre lake that is listed as 45 feet deep which means it is a great place for fish to flourish.
 It is filled with blue gill, crappie, perch, large mouth bass, and occasionally catfish and gar fish.
 It is connected to Pleasant Lake by the little creek that runs through our property.
 It has been reported that there are pike in Pleasant Lake, but we haven’t seen any pulled from our lake.
 There are also lots of turtles and frogs and other lake wildlife.
 There is also only one other home on the lake with no public access site, so we basically have the lake to ourselves!

 Yes, the lake is considered a public lake and therefore a license is required for anyone 17 years old or older.
 Kids fish free!

 We have three row boats, three canoes, and two kayaks.
 We offer them complimentary to our guests and it is on a first come first serve basis.
 You must wear a lifejacket at all times while in a boat, canoe or kayak.
 Guests must bring their own life jackets.
 All the guests do share them, but rarely are they all in use.
-Just check in with us at the house if you want to use any of the boats.

 We have some extra life jackets for the boats.
 We ask that they not be used for swimming and there are often swim floats and toys around the beach that you can use.
 But please make sure you are wearing the correct size flotation device.